Biomass boilers and biomass heating guidance, tools and template documentation to help develop and install biomass heating systems

 The documents on this page give guidance on the technology, help you assess the potential for biomass heating on your site, and offer advice on procurement, installation and operation of biomass heating systems:

-Initial assessment tool (xls 565kB): This tool allows you to make an initial economic assessment of a proposed biomass plant based on site information.
+Initial assessment tool (XLS): This tool allows you to make an initial economic assessment of a proposed biomass plant based on site information.

 Decision support tool: This design tool helps you to assess the optimum size of biomass boiler and heat storage and the control strategy for a proposed biomass system